 West Point Museum – Located in West Point, NY (Orange County), the West Point Museum is typically not what people go to West Point to see.

 Just outside the gates of the Famous Military Academy stands a museum full of history.

 Whether you’re a history buff or your kids are interested in history, the West Point museum has an amazing collection of artifacts and models.
 The showcases are filled with objects, models and both educational and interesting information.

-In addition, they have a cannon collection in the basement that will leave you in awe.
-The museum is open daily from 10:30am-4: 15 pm and is always free (a donation is always appreciated).
+In addition, they have a cannon collection in the lowest basement that will leave you in awe.
+The museum is Open Daily from 10:30 am-4: 15 pm and is always free (a donation is always appreciated).

 Take a Hike – Weather permitting, the Hudson Valley offers an abundance of hiking trails in every single county.

-I can’t wait to make a list and start exploring some of these places myself.
+I plan to start researching walking trails and I can’t wait to make a list and start exploring some new places.

 Rockland Center for the Arts – located in West Nyack, NY (Rockland County).

-National Purple Heart Hall of Honor – located in New Windsor, NY.
+National Purple Heart Hall of Honor – located in New Windsor, NY (Orange County).
 This is another great FREE location for those who love history.